jasonsbeer/AmigaPCI/AmigaPCI Specification.md

 The following 16-bit registers are available on the Local PCI Bridge device and can be read by the system.
 This allows polling of the Local PCI Bridge settings and status.
 Reading a long word at offset $04 will return both registers.
 Assuming the Local PCI Bridge base address is $8000 0000, you would access the command register at $8000 0004.
 Reads from unsupported registers will return 0.
 Writes to these registers will have no effect.

-**NOTE:** The registers in Tables 2.1a and 2.1b relate to the Local PCI Bridge only, and are not indicative of the capabilities of the Amiga PCI bus implementation.
+**NOTE:** The registers in Tables 2.1a and 2.1b relate to the Local PCI Bridge only, and are not indicative of the capabilities of the AmigaPCI PCI bus implementation.

 Table 2.1a.
 Offset $04, Command Register.
 Bit|Description|Default Value